AAAI-Submission-14080/Explicit-Contact-for-Implicit-Reconstruction/README.md

 ## Pre-trained Model and Dataset

-- Unzip `weights.zip` and the pretrained model is placed in the `./weights/ho3d/checkpoints` directory
+- Unzip `weights.zip` and the pre-trained model is placed in the `./weights/ho3d/checkpoints` directory

 - Unzip `data.zip` and the processed data and corresponding SDF files are placed in the `./data` directory